simolus3/drift/docs/content/platforms/index.md

 projects not using flutter.

-For new projects, we generally recommend the newer ffi-based implementation, but `drift_sqflite` is maintaned and supported too.
+For new projects, we generally recommend the newer ffi-based implementation, but `drift_sqflite` is maintained and supported too.

 ### using `drift/native`